 - Using your teeth for other functions: as an extra pair of hands to hold onto heavy objects, or as a pair of scissors to tear through wrappings and packages.

-The team at Wahroonga Family Dental Centre are dedicated to making your smile the best it can be.
-So, if you’re looking to improve your smile with porcelain veneers, give us a call and let us help get you on your way to achieving that smile you’ve always wanted!
+Wahroonga Family Dental Centre are dedicated to making your smile the best it can be.
+If you’re looking to improve your smile with porcelain veneers, contact us and let us help get you on your way to achieving that smile you’ve always wanted!